US-Russia arms control treaty dies; US to test new weapon

 “Russia is solely responsible for the treaty’s demise,” Secretary of State Mike Pompeo said in a statement released on Friday.

+“The denunciation of the INF treaty confirms that the U.S. has embarked on destroying all international agreements that do not suit them for one reason or another,” the Russian Foreign Ministry said in a statement Friday.
+“This leads to the actual dismantling of the existing arms control system.”

-But the U.S. also sees an upside to exiting the treaty.
+Exiting the treaty, however, could have an upside for the United States.
 Washington has complained for years that the arms control playing field was unfair.
 U.S. officials argued that not only was Russia violating the treaty and developing prohibited weapons, but that China also was making similar non-compliant weapons, leaving the U.S. alone in complying with the aging arms control pact.

 Now, the U.S. is free to develop weapons systems that were previously banned.
 The U.S. is planning a test flight of such a weapon in coming weeks, according to a senior administration official, who was not authorized to publicly discuss the weapons development and spoke only on condition of anonymity.